 A view of Pai Canyon at sunset

-Two Hunts Lookout
+Go to Two Hunts lookout

 Another fantastic sunset spot, set up for communal watching with a cute bar, seats, and sometimes music!